And the winner is? The sitcom, TV networks hope

 The addition of movie stars like Bacon, Quaid, and Lucy Liu, who will star in a new CBS show called "Elementary," is viewed as significant for the broadcast networks since the perception is that they have been losing buzz and mind share to much smaller networks like AMC, home to award-winning shows such as "Mad Men" and "Breaking Bad."

-And then there are insurgent newcomers like Hulu, Google Inc's (GOOG.O) YouTube and Yahoo Inc (YHOO.O), which are luring stars like Tom Hanks and Katie Couric to digital video by investing heavily in original content creation.
+And then there are insurgent newcomers like Hulu, Google Inc's YouTube and Yahoo Inc, which are luring stars like Tom Hanks and Katie Couric to digital video by investing heavily in original content creation.

 "This isn't new to this year, the networks understand that there's all this development on the other side," said Mediacom Chicago managing director Matt Schwach.